H4mb01/minimanumacro/README.md

 Abort recording of a new macro: Alt + A
 Confirm recorded macro: Alt + C
 Toggle drag option: Alt + D (not implemented yet)
+to cancel a running macro double-tap the ESC key

 ## Usage
 1. Start recording a macro using the 'record' button or the hotkey (default Alt + R).